Vaccines for Thailand Travel 2026: What You Need to Know Before You Go

 💊 Ask a travel health provider if medication like atovaquone-proguanil, doxycycline, or mefloquine is right for you.

-🛂 Are Any Vaccines Mandatory for Thailand?
+🛂 Are Any Vaccines Mandatory?

 Exception: